 5. Remember to budget for resort entry

-In 2018 car resort entry is $56.
-Price includes everyone in the vehicle, so long as there are no more than 10 seats.
+As of 2022 car resort entry is $60.
+The price includes everyone in the vehicle, so long as there are no more than 9 seats.

 They take cash or card though note that there is no mobile coverage at the payment gate, so you won’t be able to use internet banking to transfer money at the last minute!